top of page

 In analyzing anti-transgender legislation in Arizona, Alabama, and Arkansas, this Comment argues these laws, disguised as child protection, are facially discriminatory.
 In examining the ineffectiveness of the laws, the Comment advocates for an expansion of the social definition of gender affirmation to not only combat anti-transgender sentiment but to also provide needed legal safeguards.

 NY State Rifle & Pistol Ass'n v.
-Bruen: The Supreme Court's Insensitivity to Sensitive Place
+Bruen: The Supreme Court's Insensitivity to Sensitive Places

 Catherine O'Toole